JIAJZHAN-Kairos/Intogen_pipeline_2024/Usage.md

 ## Usage
 ![](Usage/image.png)
 Firstly, navigate to Launchpad, find IntOGen_Pipeline_2024, click Launch.
-The primary customizaon involves modifying the pipeline parameters:
+The primary customization involves modifying the pipeline parameters:
 ![](Usage/image%202.png)
-The parameters need to follow JSON or YAML- format, it’s beter only edit the input and output path based on the original one.
+The parameters need to follow JSON or YAML- format, it’s better only edit the input and output path based on the original one.
 You can add seed too.
 Seed to be used for reproducibility.
 This applies to 4 methods: smRegions, OncodriveCLUSTL, OncodriveFML, dNdScv.
 An example configuraon is shown below:
 ```